 Kosciusko Museum & Visitors Center

-A welcomed stop introducing visitors to the quaint town of Kosciusko where visitors can gather information about the beautiful Natchez Trace Parkway and view a permanent display on Tadeusz Kosciuszko, a Polish freedom fighter.
-Daily, 9 a.m. - 4 p.m.
+A welcomed stop introducing visitors to the town of Kosciusko while gathering information about the beautiful Natchez Trace Parkway.
+Open daily, 9 a.m. - 4 p.m.

 Mary Ricks Thornton Cultural Center

 c.
 1899.
 A 100-year-old structure built in Romanesque Revival style with stunning stained-glass windows.
 The building incorporates a Delta Gamma room with founders’ portraits.
 By appointment.

 Entertain the senses and enjoy finding and photographing the beautiful murals throughout downtown Kosciusko.

 Kosciusko is the birthplace of Oprah Winfrey.
 The area provides signage and information on her home and first stage experience.